-On June 17, 2021, the Company acquired 100% of the outstanding capital stock of Pulse Q&A Inc. ("Pulse"), a privately-held company based in San Francisco, California, for an aggregate purchase price of \$29.1 million.
+In June 2021, the Company acquired 100% of the outstanding capital stock of Pulse Q&A Inc. ("Pulse"), a privately-held company based in San Francisco, California, for an aggregate purchase price of \$29.9 million.
 Pulse is a technology-enabled community platform.

-For cash flow reporting purposes, the Company paid \$22.9 million in cash for Pulse after considering the cash acquired with the business, amounts held in escrow and certain other purchase price adjustments.
-In addition to the purchase price, the Company may also be required to pay up to \$4.5 million in cash in the future based on the continuing employment of certain key employees.
-Such amount will be recognized as compensation expense over three years and reported in Acquisition and integration charges in the Consolidated Statements of Operations.
+During 2021, the Company paid \$22.9 million in cash for Pulse after considering the cash acquired with the business, amounts held in escrow and certain other purchase price adjustments.
+During the year ended December 31, 2022, the Company paid \$4.1 million of deferred consideration held in escrow.
+In addition to the purchase price, the Company may also be required to pay up to \$4.5 million in cash based on the continuing employment of certain key employees.
+Such amounts are recognized as compensation expense over three years post-acquisition and reported in Acquisition and integration charges in the Consolidated Statements of Operations.